 Christian Leaders Ministries makes available free General Education Courses.
 These free courses can be used for college credit at the Christian Leaders College or for non-college credit at Christian Leaders Institute.

-If you are interested, you must enroll for a student account at Christian Leaders Learning.
-You will automatically be enrolled in the Christian Leaders: Getting Started Class that will take you less than two hours to complete.
+If you are interested, you must enroll in a student account at Christian Leaders Institute that administers these classes.
+You will automatically be enrolled in the Christian Leaders Institute’s Getting Started Class that will take you less than two hours to complete.
 It opens the door to a formal education journey that meets your needs and budget.
 After you complete the Getting Started Class, you are free to enroll in, complete, and get credit for as many free general education courses as offered.

 College Credit: If you want college credit, you must enroll in the Christian Leaders College Admissions Class.
 Small fees apply.